BramKaashoek/typescript-typedefs/README.md

 # Typescript-Typedefs

+## Deprecation warning

+This package is deprecated and will not receive further support.
+Use [GraphQL Code Generator](https://www.graphql-code-generator.com/) instead.

 When using [Apollo GrapQL](https://www.npmjs.com/package/apollo-server) you need to define the typeDefs for your schema.
 When using [TypeScript](https://www.npmjs.com/package/typescript) you need to define interfaces to add proper typings.
 Because doing both of these things is rather a lot like code duplication, this package was created.

 With this package you can simply define your model as a class, use the provided [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and call the `generateTypeDefs` function, which will automatically generate your typeDefs for you.